LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 validators.setGeneratorList(initDelegates)

 # check that the snapshot only correspond to the last three rounds
+# note that if the genesis height == 0 and the snapshot store is non-empty, this will fail
 let h be the header height of the genesis block genesisRound = roundNumber(h) snapshotKeys = array of the store keys (converted to uint32) of the snapshot substore ordered increasingly